 Fixing attention on the core shows more clearly how excited 𝞦–mesons are built-up over blocks of the same baryonic quarks.
 The mass depends on not .
 So is unchanged by any variation in the field of pairs.
 A particle’s rest mass is completely determined by its core quarks.

 Experimentally observed values are taken from this reference .
 Note that the Particle Data Group only quotes a limiting value for the width of X(3872).
 So we also use experimental observations from B. Aubert et al. (BABAR Collaboration) .

 Sample Calculations for X Mesons

 Here is a spreadsheet that shows a step-by-step calculation for a specific 𝞦–meson.
-For more detail about cell contents and formulae, you can see a read-only, on-line version by clicking on the icon in the black bar at the bottom of the sheet.
-You can also get a copy of the spreadsheet by clicking on the download link at the bottom of this page.
-Then you may enter other quark-coefficients in the yellow field to assess other particles.
+For more detail about cell contents and formulae, you can see a read-only, on-line version by clicking the icon in the black bar at the bottom of the sheet.
+To get a copy of the spreadsheet click the download link at the bottom of this page.
+Then you can enter other quark-coefficients in the yellow cells to assess other particle models.